Healthcare Collaboration Improves Care for Aging Adults

 I recommend combining local participation with national reach.
 If you are unable to attend national meetings, join national online groups where you are able to collaborate and share information.

-The Need for Collaboration is Great
+The Need for Collaboration is Significant

 Act today.
 Research opportunities to collaborate.
 Move outside of your comfort zone.
 Embrace lifelong learning.
 Stretch your brain.
 Learn new skills.
 Meet new people.